tscanlin/siteweb/README.md

 ## TODO

-- demo page with visualization!
+- demo page with visualization (more detail)
 - more output options / data?
 - make a similar project using nightmare that can run js